-Each applicant shall submit a statement that no health problems exist that could affect his/her ability to perform the privileges requested.
+Each applicant shall submit a statement that no health problems exist that could affect the applicant's ability to perform the privileges requested.
 An evaluation by an internal or external source may be required in instances where there is doubt about an applicant's ability to perform the privileges requested.
 All practitioners must have a current (within one year) physical assessment on file at the time of reappointment.

-The practitioner will pledge to provide for the continuous care of his or her patients.
+The practitioner will pledge to provide for the continuous care of their patients.